Travel Information to Paris from London

 Yes, there are direct routes from London to Paris with the following travel companies:

-As you won't need to change at another stop in between, direct services to Paris tend to save you time and add more convenience, so it's worth paying attention to before you buy tickets for this journey.
+Direct services to Paris tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.

 Here are some other resources that might have the information you need